jackw-ai/Tetris/README.md

 ## Acknowledgements
 The music and fonts in this game were used under the Creative Commons license.

-The arcade classic font is copyright (c) Jakob Fischer at www.pizzadude.dk,  all rights reserved.
+The arcade classic font is copyright (c) Jakob Fischer,  all rights reserved.
 For noncommerical use only.

 The thin pixel font is copyright (c) Sizenko Alexander, for noncommercial use only.